eric-brechemier/masteringid-horizon/620-LEARNING-JOURNEY.md

 advertising campaign described below.
 Part of this campaign shall aim to recruit the learning champions, a group of volunteers representative of different parts of the organization.
-Through interviews with the learning champions, once or twice per year, the comity shall attempt to capture the zeitgeist of the organization with regards to digital threats.
+Through interviews with the learning champions, once or twice per year, the committee shall attempt to capture the zeitgeist of the organization with regards to digital threats.

 They shall report their findings with a report sent to the direction each year